๐ plugin-inspect

 ๐ฆ File Types Supported

-scans files with the following extensions:
+plugin-inspect scans files with the following extensions:

 ๐งฐ Use Cases